Buddy Landel: National Wrestling Alliance (1981–1986)

 Landel was set to win the NWA World Heavyweight Championship from Flair in 1985.
 However, Landel had a falling out with the management of Jim Crockett Promotions and left the company after dropping the National Heavyweight Championship to Dusty Rhodes on December 19, 1985.

-He resurfaced in the Continental Wrestling Association January 4, 1986 and defeated David Haskins at a television taping in Memphis, TN.
+He resurfaced in the Continental Wrestling Association January 4, 1986, and defeated David Haskins at a television taping in Memphis, TN.
 Seventeen days later he retook the CWA Mid-America Heavyweight Championship from Koko B Ware, although his reign was brief as he was defeated for it by Dusty Rhodes on February 2.
 Landel regained the championship sixteen days later and held it until April 7, when he lost to Dutch Mantell.
 On April 19, 1986, he made a one-off return to Jim Crockett Promotions, teaming with Bill Dundee to participate in the Jim Crockett Sr. Memorial Cup.
 The duo was defeated in the first round by Steve Williams and Terry Taylor.
-On June 2, 1986 he defeated former partner Bill Dundee to win the AWA Southern Championship in a barbed wire match held in Mid-South Coliseum in Memphis, Tennessee.
+On June 2, 1986, he defeated former partner Bill Dundee to win the AWA Southern Championship in a barbed wire match held in Mid-South Coliseum in Memphis, Tennessee.
 He briefly vacated the belt that month, then regained it in a tournament finale over The Flame (Roger Smith).
 With Bill Dundee, Dutch Mantell, and Jerry Lawler, he headlined the last sold-out show in the Mid-South Coliseum.

-On July 27, 1986 Buddy Landel returned to Mid Atlantic Championship Wrestling and defeated George South at a television taping in Atlanta, GA.
+On July 27, 1986, Buddy Landel returned to Mid Atlantic Championship Wrestling and defeated George South at a television taping in Atlanta, GA.
 Accompanied by former foe turned partner Bill Dundee, Landel and Dundee both attacked South after the match.
 On the August 2nd episode of "World Championship Wrestling", announcer Tony Schiavone conducted a sit-down interview with Buddy Landel who claimed that he and not Ric Flair was the real "Nature Boy".
 In his first month back, he was programmed against opening level competition on house shows, facing and defeating Rocky King, Sam Houston, and Todd Champion.
 While Landel remained undefeated, Flair would not respond until the September 6th episode of NWA Pro, where he stated that he was "Space Mountain" while Buddy was "Ride the Wild Mouse".
 That same weekend on NWA Worldwide, Landel and Dundee claimed that Flair would only wrestle an injured competitor like Dusty Rhodes.
 Landel, however, would never wrestle Flair in this time period and instead faced Magnum T. A. and NWA Mid-Atlantic Heavyweight Champion Ron Garvin, wrestling each to a draw when they faced off.

 Universal Wrestling Federation (1986)

-Buddy Landel joined Bill Watt's Universal Wrestling Federation on October 10, 1986 and defeated Jeff Raitz at a house show in Tulsa, Oklahoma.
+Buddy Landel joined Bill Watts' Universal Wrestling Federation on October 10, 1986, and defeated Jeff Raitz at a house show in Tulsa, Oklahoma.
 Landel was unbeaten, defeating Joe Savoldi, Jeff Gaylord, and Chavo Guerrero.